david-osburn/DigIO-Programming-Task/README.md

 ## Background

-A programming task assigned by DigIO for Parsing HTTP Requests from a log file
+A programming task assigned by DigIO for parsing HTTP Requests from a log file

 ## Scripts